VelislavKarastoychev/euriklis-sortlib/README.md

  * }
  **/
 ```
 - *SortLib.quick_sort(array, mode)* - this method implements the quick sort algorithm.
 Note that this algorithm is fast (complexity O(nlogn)) and is implemented without using of recursion.
 The array parameter has to be a number or string array and the mode is a boolean or string variable with possible values "decrease" and "increase".
 By default the method assumes that the mode is set to "increase"/true.
-Note that the method returns an object with properties "array" and "indices" that represents the sorted array and the index position of the elements in the initial array.
+Note that the method returns an object with properties "array" and "indices" which represent the sorted array and the index position of the elements in the initial array.
 For example:
 ```js
 const sortlib = require('@euriklis/sortlib')
 const array = [3, 61, 23, 13, 87, 19, 185, 2, 26, 5]